Training ladder for: MENISCUS LESION (LAESIO TRAUMATICA MENISCI)

 Training must not bring about swelling in the knee.

 Unlimited: Cycling.
 Swimming.
-Running with increasing speed and cautious directional change.
+Running and spurting with sudden directional change and jumping.

 Lie on your back.
 Draw the injured leg up towards your head so that the muscles in the back of the thigh become increasingly stretched.
 Perform the exercise with outstretched as well as bent knee.
 Hold the position for 20 seconds and relax for 20 seconds before repeating.
 The exercise can also be performed standing with the injured leg outstretched on a chair while the upper body is bent slightly forwards.